Shougo/neobundle.vim/README.md

 ## About

-NeoBundle is a Vim plugin manager inspired by Vundle(https://github.com/gmarik/vundle).
+NeoBundle is a Vim plugin manager.
+This plugin is based on my Vundle(https://github.com/gmarik/vundle) fork in first version, but I added tons of features.

 Requirements: Vim 7.2.051 or above.